Cir Mhor Hike

 It is then about 1,100ft from the top of The Saddle to the top of Cir Mhor, again real steep hiking.

 You can also hike up Glen Rosa from Brodick up to The Saddle, then Cir Mhor.
-The saddle is not quite as steep from the Glen Rosa side.
+The Saddle is not as steep from the Glen Rosa side.

 You can also hike over from Goat Fell which is a long hike.